markandgo/simple-transform/readme.md

 ## Conversions

-The following functions can be used to transform between polar and cartesian coordinates
+The following functions can be used to transform between polar and cartesian coordinates.

-Convert from cartesian to polar coordinate
+Convert from cartesian to polar coordinate:

 	r,theta	= a.polar(x,y)

-Convert from polar to cartesian coordinate
+Convert from polar to cartesian coordinate:

 	x,y = a.cart(r,theta)